 On Belonging: The Space In Between

-Triptych // Dimensions Variable // Soil from California/Nevada borderline, Nevada/Utah borderline, Utah/Colorado borderline, Colorado/Nebraska borderline, Nebraska/Iowa borderline, Iowa/Missouri borderline, Missouri/Kentucky borderline, Kentucky/Ohio borderline, Ohio/West Virginia borderline,West Virginia/ Virginia borderline, soil from pen park, porcelain, candied brown sugar, raw brown sugar, sod, celosia, photo of the hanging tree of John Henry James before it was cut down at Farmington country club, parents wedding photo, photo of grandma on a road trip in 69’, the only image saved of my Korean grandmother, rock hall baptist church where my family attended circa early 2000’s, Tiger Woods swinging a golf club and looking into the horizon after winning 2019 masters, my dad after football practice in high school, picture of slaves cutting sugar cane on a southern plantation, Chinese and Korean laborers at work on the Milloudon Sugar Plantation in Louisiana, two year old LaRissa riding her grandpa’s tractor, Serena Williams at Australian open wearing a catsuit paying homage to Florence Griffith Joyner after Serena's catsuit was banned in 2018, portrait of grandma, picture of dad in high school wearing his football uniform, Sha’Carri Richardson pointing to grandma after winning the 100m U.S. Olympic Track & Field Trials 2021, unmarked slave graves on Meadowcreek golf course at Pen Park// 2021 .
+Triptych // Dimensions Variable // Soil from the borderlines of states crossed from California to Virginia, soil from pen park, porcelain, candied brown sugar, raw brown sugar, sod, celosia, photo of the hanging tree of John Henry James before it was removed at Farmington country club, parents wedding photo, grandma on a road trip in 69’, Korean grandmother, rock hall baptist church where my family attended circa early 2000’s, Tiger Woods swinging a golf club at 2019 masters, photograph of father after football practice in high school, slaves cutting sugar cane on a southern plantation, Chinese and Korean laborers at work on the Milloudon Sugar Plantation in Louisiana, LaRissa riding her grandpa’s tractor, Serena Williams at Australian open wearing a catsuit that pays homage to Florence Griffith Joyner after her catsuit was banned in 2018, portrait of grandma, dad in high school wearing his football uniform, Sha’Carri Richardson pointing to grandma after winning the 100m at the U.S. Olympic Track & Field Trials , unmarked slave graves on Meadowcreek golf course at Pen Park// 2021 .
 Photos curtesy of Second Street Gallery.
 Photos taken by Stacey Evans.

 On Belonging: The Space In Between punctuates the importance of place, belonging, and care through excavating the hidden histories embedded in the land as a means of regeneration, possibility, and growth.
 Rogers builds installations that pay homage to the interconnected histories in the soil and land from which they are created, in order to explore the dual nature of flight and migration as a means of survival and self-preservation, speaking particularly to diasporic resilience.